tomas-fryza/vhdl-course/labs/08-traffic_lights/assignment.md

 ### Traffic light controller

-1. Figure of state diagram:
+1. Figure of traffic light controller state diagram.
+The image can be drawn on a computer or by hand.
+Always name all states, transitions, and input signals!

    ![your figure]()